-We can all agree that we smell a bit off every now and then.
-A bad smell can hit you after a workout or worse still in the middle of a party where you were just about to fling your arms in the air and have a good time.
-Although every individual has a unique scent that is determined by factors like age, gender, and diet, environmental and lifestyle choices can affect the body’s natural pH which contributes to the presence of a body odor.
+We can all agree that we smell a bit off now and then.
+A bad smell can hit you after a workout or worse, in the middle of a party where you were just about to fling your arms in the air and have a good time.
+Although every individual has a unique scent determined by factors like age, gender, and diet, environmental and lifestyle choices can affect the body’s natural pH, which contributes to the presence of a body odor.

 What causes body odor?

-This has to be the most important step to fighting the stink and it is to bath at least once a day, but preferably twice, using antibacterial soaps especially after workouts or any activity that requires you sweating.
+This has to be the most important step to fighting the stink.
+It is to bathe at least once a day, but preferably twice, using antibacterial soaps, especially after workouts or any activity that requires you sweating.
 Top it up with drying yourself properly as moist areas encourage the breaking down of bacteria into pungent substances.

-Be sure to pay attention to parts of the body that are prone to sweating like the armpits.
+Be sure to pay attention to body parts that are prone to sweating, like the armpits.
 Also, shave the armpits regularly because hair slows down the evaporation process.

-Mama was right, after all, you just can’t skip your regular baths, laundry day, and overall personal hygiene.
+Mama was right; after all, you can’t skip your regular baths, laundry day, and overall personal hygiene.

-There are people you know who just don’t seem to need this but for most of us, antiperspirants are a lifesaver.
-They contain aluminum chloride which contains underarm sweating when applied.
-Using this two times a day keeps the stench away, preferably in the morning before you head out and at bedtime after taking a shower (this helps the antiperspirant work better because you’re at a state of rest and not sweaty).
+There are people you know who don’t seem to need this, but for most of us, antiperspirants are a lifesaver.
+They contain aluminum chloride, which contains underarm sweating when applied.
+Using this two times a day keeps the stench away, preferably in the morning before you head out and at bedtime after taking a shower (this helps the antiperspirant work better because you’re in a state of rest and not sweaty).

 If you have a more severe case of BO, there are antiperspirants that are of higher strength, it doesn’t necessarily have to be prescribed – you could opt for those.
 Also, consider keeping deodorant in your car and in the office.
 A few swipes a day keeps the judgy stares away.

-We all know that garlic is extremely beneficial to our health but we don’t need to be reminded that it is strong smelling and can seep through the pores.
+We all know that garlic is extremely beneficial to our health, but we don’t need to be reminded that it is strong smelling and can seep through the pores.
 The same goes for onions, curry, and fatty foods.
-Also, alcohol, caffeinated drinks, and smoking can cause you to sweat more while leaving their unpleasant smell on you and this will definitely contribute to body odor issues.
+Also, alcohol, caffeinated drinks, and smoking can cause you to sweat more while leaving their unpleasant smell on you, which will definitely contribute to body odor issues.

-Sometimes, you have done all you can but that smell just won’t go away.
-Although rare, body odor can also be as a result of an underlying medical condition and/or genetics.
+Sometimes, you have done all you can, but that smell just won’t go away.
+Although rare, body odor can also result from an underlying medical condition and/or genetics.
 In this case, you might want to see your GP, ask your doctor about prescription antiperspirants.